bartoszflis/projectHotel/README.md

 # projectHotel
-Application for making/managing hotel reservations
+Application for making and managing hotel reservations

 ## Getting started
 1. Import project to your IDE.